-The schemes-of-work cover Interests, Skills, and Key Stage Options; and sessions are delivered using a blended-approach.
+The delivery of CEIAG covers interests, skills and Key Stage Options.
+Sessions are delivered using a blended-approach.
 Some are led by the Teacher, using presentation and discussion, in a physical classroom (in form-time, lesson-time, PSHE Living Faith).
 Others are led by the Learner, using comprehension and reflection in a virtual classroom (in form-groups’ Living Faith Google-Classrooms).

 All students are entitled to participate in the careers-programme (Equality); some students with additional-needs are entitled to receive additional-support (Diversity); no student is entitled to be excluded from the careers-programme (Inclusion).

-Careers Education: enables our students to gain awareness of their personal-development - skills, interests, preferences - as an individual, so that they make informed decisions about their progression-pathway, from school out into the world beyond (Gatsby 2, 3, 4, 5, 6, 7).
+Careers Education: enables our students to gain awareness of their personal-development - skills, interests, preferences - as an individual, so that they make informed decisions about their progression-pathway, from school out into the world beyond.

-Careers Information: enables our students to gain awareness of qualification-options (Academic, Vocational, Apprenticeship), work-options (industry-sectors, job-roles, employers, work-experience, labour-market trends), and subject-options (Sciences, Arts, Humanities, Technologies, etc), so that they make informed choices about their progression-pathway (Gatsby 2, 4, 5, 6, 7).
+Careers Information: enables our students to gain awareness of qualification-options (Academic, Vocational, Apprenticeship), work-options (industry-sectors, job-roles, employers, work-experience, labour-market trends), and subject-options (Sciences, Arts, Humanities, Technologies, etc), so that they make informed choices about their progression-pathway.

-Careers Advice: enables our students to gain awareness of Key Stage options (post-14 in Year 9, post-16 in Year 11, post-18 in Year 13), so that they make informed decisions (qualification-options, work-options, subject-options) about their progression-pathway (Gatsby 3, 8).
+Careers Advice: enables our students to gain awareness of Key Stage options (post-14 in Year 9, post-16 in Year 11, post-18 in Year 13), so that they make informed decisions (qualification-options, work-options, subject-options) about their progression-pathway.

-Careers Guidance: enables our students to gain awareness of their own personal-development, and to identify - and overcome - any barriers to their progression-pathway, in a 1:2:1 careers-guidance session with our independent and impartial Careers Adviser (Gatsby 3, 8).
+Careers Guidance: enables our students to gain awareness of their own personal-development, and to identify - and overcome - any barriers to their progression-pathway, in a 1:2:1 careers-guidance session with our independent and impartial Careers Adviser.